toramameseven/dir-compare/README.md

 Use [defaultFileCompare.js](https://github.com/gliviu/dir-compare/blob/master/src/fileCompareHandler/defaultFileCompare.js) as an example to create your own.

 ### Ignore line endings and white spaces
 Line based comparator can be used to ignore line ending and white space differences.
-This comparator is not available in [CLI](#command-line) mode.
 ```javascript
 const dircompare = require('dir-compare');